divanov2004/pset-4/README.md

 Prompt the user to enter a series of non-negative integers.
 When the user enters a negative integer, you can assume he or she is done entering values.
 Discounting the negative integer, what is the average of the values entered?

-Your code needs to support all numbers in the range [`0`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
+Your code needs to support all integers in the range [`0`, `Number.MAX_SAFE_INTEGER`], and should reject anything not in this range.
 Continuously prompt the user until you receive a value in the supported range (meaning invalid values should be ignored entirely).

 There are a couple corner cases you'll need to handle.
 * A user enters an invalid number that exceeds `Number.MAX_SAFE_INTEGER` after already entering a valid number.